Cotalker/documentation/docs/documentation/client/client_search.md

 <div className="alert alert--secondary">

 Search queries are carried out through different fields of the Cotalker environment, making it easier and more efficient to find and display results.
-Search fields include: _user_, _channel_, _action_, _properties_, _task names, _additional task information_, and _shared documents_.
+Search fields include: _user_, _channel_, _action_, _properties_, _task names_, _additional task information_, and _shared documents_.

 There are two types of searches: